tobyweston/essential_acceptance_testing/manuscript/part2/design.md

-### Portfolio value display tests
+### Example 1: Testing the UI display and behaviour

-Tests in this group are concerned with the display of the portfolio's valuation in the UI.
-For example, we may want to test that currencies are displayed, rounding occurs, commas are displayed in large numbers, negative numbers show up in red or informational text is displayed in the event that no value is available.

-These tests start with the user asking for the current value in the UI but we'd like to be able to make assertions without having to go through the backend.
-We'll need a real UI but the tests should work with the Portfolio's port.
+Testing the UI display is about verifying the UI behaviour without exercising backend components.
+For example, we might want to verify that if the user asks for the current portfolio's value in the UI that it's displayed with correct rounding and with commas.
+You might also be interested if currencies are displayed, negative numbers are shown in red or informational text is displayed in the event that no value is available.
+We'd like to be able to make assertions without having to go through the backend so we'll use a real UI but a fake backend (we'll be faking out the "port" in the diagram below).

 ![](images/part2/design.md/test-ui-only.png)

-The UI makes a HTTP `GET` call to the Portfolio server.
-It's implemented by a JQuery ajax call inside a HTML page.
-In testing however, we'd prefer to use a test double to replace the Portfolio and therefore just test that the UI correctly displays whatever the port returns.
+In terms of our sample application, the UI makes a HTTP `GET` call to the backend.
+It's implemented by a ajax call inside a HTML page.
+In testing however, we'll replace the Portfolio with a test double and therefore just test that the UI correctly displays whatever the test double returns.
 Specifically then, we'd

 * Start up the UI server (remember this is basically serving static HTML but is started as it's own app)
 * Setup a fake Portfolio server with a canned response against specific HTTP GET calls
-* Use the UI to click the refresh valuation control
+* Use the browser in the test to click the refresh valuation control
 * Verify the canned response is displayed as intended within the UI

 For example, we could setup the fake server to respond with a value of `10500.988` for a `GET` against `/portfolio/0001`.
 When the UI is used to make the request, we can verify the response is shown as `$10,500.99`.
-This exercises the UI logic to round the result, introduce commas and add a currency symbol.
+This would exercise the UI logic to round the result, introduce commas and add a currency symbol.

 Note that we don't verify how the request actually interacts with the Portfolio.
 This is a subtle omission but decouples the details of the request from how a response is used leaving us to test more display scenarios without worrying about request details.
 If we were to verify the request, any changes to the request API would cause changes to this test even though it's only about display logic.

-In these kinds of tests, we'd fake out the server component and the UI would use JQuery to make a real HTTP request.
-An alternative approach would be to front the JQuery call behind our own JavaScript interface (port) and substitute this during testing.
+We'd fake out the server component and the UI would make a real HTTP request.
+An alternative approach would be to put the ajax call behind our own JavaScript interface and substitute this during testing.
 That way, we can exercise the port without making a real HTTP call.

-#### Example test
+#### Example 1: Code listings

-As a specific example from this group, lets look at verifying monetary values are displayed with thousands separated using commas.
-We've opted for a HTML based specification to describe the requirements.
+Lets look at some code verifying monetary values are displayed with thousands separated using commas.
+We'll opt for a HTML based specification to describe the requirements;

 A> #### When I ask for the portfolio value in the UI, it's formatted with commas A>